Wabri/LearningNeo4j/README.md

 #### **Personalized Reccomendations**

 There are two basic approaches to recommendation algorithms:
-* Content-Based filtering: recommend intems that are similar to those that a user is viewing, rated highly or purchased previously.
+* **Content-Based filtering**: recommend intems that are similar to those that a user is viewing, rated highly or purchased previously.

     An example can be "Products similar to the product you are looking at now":
     ```Cypher